 This project was a beautiful thatched chalk cob wall which had an individual grade 2 listing.
 Some 20 meters of wall had come down in the wind.
 The wall was special because the plinth was of sarsen stone and 24 inches wide, and the chalk cob was 3.5 meters high, one of the highest we have seen.

 Hand mixing was not enough on this job and therefore we had to use diggers.

 We are often asked if shutters are required?
 No, that was not the way these walls were built and so you can see that we build the cob up to the required height in lifts, with no shutters even up to 3.5m as they were built 200 years ago.

 The dumper moves the cob from the barn to the wall and is very useful when the wall gets higher.

 English Heritage made a visit from their London Offices, not just to see how the work was progressing but also to see if I could assist them with their aspirations to build three copies of Neolithic chalk cob houses at the new Stonehenge Visitors Centre.

 Here we have the fallen grade 2 listed wall again.
 Above right is the wall fully re-built and thatched.
 Below is a close up of the newly built cob over the Sarsen plinth.

 Several factors are of interest here on the conservation side.
-The wall had been rendered in the past but not recently , thus it was 'the new Wiltshire vernacular' which I mentioned earlier.
-As there was about 180 meters of this wall I was keen not to insert a lime rendered smooth section, or render the whole wall.
-I reused the fallen cob and matched the cob wall in every detail.
+The wall had been rendered in the past but not recently , thus it was 'the new Wiltshire vernacular'.
+As there was about 180 meters of this wall we were keen not to insert a lime rendered smooth section, or render the whole wall.
+We reused the fallen cob and matched the cob wall in every detail.
 Given time it will age and darken in colour like the 200 year old original.